cwenhao645-ship-it/GBC-Dynamic-Survivorship/README.md

 ## Overview
 Source code for a population-based study of changing mortality burden among survivors of resected, explicitly M0 gallbladder adenocarcinoma, NOS (ICD-O-3 morphology code 8140/3).

-This code-only repository is prepared for manual upload.
-It has not been uploaded by this workflow.
-The final output mapping is synchronized; an independently executable end-to-end analysis is not certified.
-Known environment, aggregate-input and provenance limitations are documented in docs/reproducibility_notes.md.
+This repository contains the analysis code accompanying the study.
+The final output mapping is synchronized with the current manuscript structure; a fully self-contained end-to-end execution is not provided because authorized SEER patient-level inputs are not distributed.

 ## Repository Scope
 This repository contains analysis code only.
 No patient-level SEER data are included.
 No result workbooks, fitted models, manuscript documents, or source-data tables are distributed.
 File names retained inside readers identify required private inputs, not files included in the repository.